 If the keypos'th element of MatchSpec is bound, the match specification is applied to all objects of the table with the right key(s).
-If the keypos'th element of MatchSpec is unbound, the match specification is applied to all objects of the table, N objects at a time.
+If the keypos'th element of MatchSpec is unbound, the match specification is applied to all objects of the table, N objects at a time, until at least one object matches or the end of the table has been reached.
 The default, indicated by giving N the value default, is to let the number of objects vary depending on the sizes of the objects.
 If Name is a version 9 table, all objects with the same key are always handled at the same time which implies that the match specification may be applied to more than N objects.